 A tort is a civil cause of action wherein the defendant, or tortfeasor, breaches his or her legal duty to act, resulting in injury or loss to the plaintiff.
 In the context of family law, one party or spouse owes certain duties to the other party or spouse.
 When one party breaches his or her duty and the other suffers harm as result, there may be a cause of action for a domestic tort.
 These torts may be required to be brought in a dissolution of marriage action or certain other actions.

-For example, the intentional transmission of a sexually transmitted disease is a domestic tort in Florida for which one spouse may seek damages against the offending spouse.
-Other examples involve domestic violence (assault, battery, etc.), negligence, intentional interference with child custody, and intentional infliction of emotional distress.
+For example, the negligent or intentional transmission of a sexually transmitted disease is a domestic tort in Florida for which one spouse may seek damages against the offending spouse.
+Other examples include domestic violence (assault, battery, etc.), negligence, intentional interference with child custody, or intentional infliction of emotional distress.

-If a domestic tort claim is successful, the victim spouse may be able to recover medical expenses, mental health treatment expenses, money for loss of earning capacity, and other monies from the offending spouse as a result of the tort.
+If a domestic tort claim is successful, the victim spouse may be able to recover medical expenses, mental health treatment expenses, money for loss of earning capacity, and other monies from the offending spouse, depending on the claim made.

 To receive more information regarding domestic torts and or other civil claims, please contact our office to schedule a confidential consultation with our attorneys at our office in Naples, Florida.